Using Both Generic and Non-Generic Repository Pattern in ASP.NET Core MVC

 Register both the generic and specific repositories.

-Next, we must register generic and specific repositories into the dependency injection container.
+Next, we need to register both generic and specific repositories into the dependency injection container.
 So, modify the Program class as follows:

 using CRUDinCoreMVC.GenericRepository;